samcofer/sol-eng-docker/k8s.md

 ## To Do

+### Cleanup

+- why doesn't the license activation deactivate on container teardown? :(
+- pull out the launcher bits from RSP... and the RSP bits from launcher!

+### Product

 - rebuild the RSP pod while sessions are in flight... sessions get disconnected / picked up / but then a 401 error...
+- separate RSP / launcher... then the homepage does not load at all if launcher is not working
+- rstudio-launcher > somefile 2>&1 gives no output... and nothing in the file...
+- how restrictive is the `launcher.conf` URL?
+- does launcher _actually_ need the `job-launcher` role?
+I'm not using it...?
+- does launcher need the home directory...?

 ## Debugging Tips